Asabeneh/30-Days-Of-JavaScript/readMe.md

 console.log(2 * 3)   // Multiplication
 console.log(3 / 2)   // Division
 console.log(3 % 2)   // Modulus - finding remainder
-console.log(3 ** 2)  // Exponential
+console.log(3 ** 2)  // Exponentiation
 ```

 ### Code Editor

-We can write our codes on the browser console, but it won't be for bigger projects.
+We can write our codes on the browser console, but it won't do for bigger projects.
 In a real working environment, developers use different code editors to write their codes.
-In this 30 days python JavaScript challenge, we will use visual studio code.
+In this 30 days python JavaScript challenge, we will use Visual Studio Code.

 #### Installing Visual Studio Code

 VVisual studio code is a very popular open-source text editor.
-I would recommend to [download](https://code.visualstudio.com/) visual studio code, but if you are in favor of other editors, feel free to follow with what you have.
+I would recommend to [download Visual Studio Code](https://code.visualstudio.com/), but if you are in favor of other editors, feel free to follow with what you have.

 ![Vscode](images/vscode.png)

-If you installed visual studio code, let us start using it.
+If you installed Visual Studio Code, let us start using it.

-#### How to use visual studio code
+#### How to Use Visual Studio Code

-Open the visual studio code by double-clicking the visual studio icon.
+Open the Visual Studio Code by double-clicking its icon.
 When you open it, you will get this kind of interface.
 Try to interact with the labeled icons.

 ![Vscode ui](./images/vscode_ui.png)